92bondstreet/castle/README.md

 ## 🎯 Objectives

-**Find the best rates for each Weekend for France located Relais & Châteaux**
+**List the best rates for each Weekend for France located Relais & Châteaux**

 ## 🏃‍♀️ Steps to do

-By creating a link between [relaischateaux.com](https://www.relaischateaux.com), [restaurant.michelin.fr](https://restaurant.michelin.fr/) and the end-user.
+Create a connection between [relaischateaux.com](https://www.relaischateaux.com), [restaurant.michelin.fr](https://restaurant.michelin.fr/) and the end-user.

 ### Stack